 - 3/4 of US households are thought to own at least one smart speaker.

-- More than half of all smart speaker owners use their devices daily.
+- More than half of all smart speaker owners use their devices on a daily basis.

 - By 2022, 70% of consumers will use voice to shop instead of visiting brick-and-mortar stores.

 - 71% of consumers who wear devices say they’ll utilize voice search in the future.